World News In Brief: Palestinian journalists win top prize for press freedom, child migrant ban, Niger meningitis epidemic - ExBulletin

 The focus of the epicenter is the Niamey region, with an infection rate of more than 52 cases per 100,000 people.
 Other regions such as Agadez, Zinder and Dosso also require urgent intervention to cope with high infection rates, the UN health agency said.

-To help protect at-risk communities, WHO is joining forces with several technical and financial partners to respond to the epidemic with a new vaccine.
+To help protect communities at risk, WHO is joining forces with several technical and financial partners to respond to the epidemic with a new vaccine.

 Unlike previous vaccines, the new meningitis vaccine is a single dose – and protects against five types of infection.